Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # M584 R0, R1: axis type

-In RRF, XYZUVW are linear axes by default and ABC rotational axes.
+In RRF, XYZUVW are linear axes by default and ABCD rotational axes.
 This corresponds to CNC conventions.
-The defined axes for robot kinematics should be clarified as prismatic or rotational with the M584 settings, R0 meaning prismatic/linear and R1 meaning revolute/rotational.
+If usage differs from this defaults, the defined axes for robot kinematics should be clarified as prismatic or rotational with the M584 settings, R0 meaning prismatic/linear and R1 meaning revolute/rotational.
 The reason is, RRF uses this information for some calculations like the distance calculation and uses different algorithms for prismatic and rotational axes.
-This clarification is only needed if the used letters differ from the default assignment.

-# G10: tool offset
+# tool changing
-At the end of the last axis, a tool is attached.

-* X, Y, Z are the tool's offsets in mm.
-Default is 0, 0, 100.
-Z is always positive and diminishes the distance of endpoint to bed.
-* defaultToolLength is the starting tool length
-* toolDirection allows to specifiy a tool direction other than the usual Z direction, e. g. to support routers with horizontal spindle.
-* a tool change will result in a changed Z distance.
-The endpoint Mnoap is changed to the new tool length.
+If the G10 offset values are changed, e. g. when the tool is being changed, the screw endpoint Mnoap needs to be set to the new value.

 # M208 limits
 M208 limits the allowable printable area to a cube by setting X, Y, Z limits.
 Using it with G1 H1, the values only make sense for linear axes.
 If using X, Y, Z rotary axes, the M208 values should be changed to angle values while defining the homing position with G1 H1 and then set back to the cartesian limits after homing.
 A, B, C values can be used for angle/position (rotary/prismatic axis).

 The M208 limits are controlled when calculating whether the object is printable, together with the reachability by arm lengths and angle restrictions.
-3D printers and CNC are handled slightly different (3D prints partially, CNC not).
+3D printers and CNC are handled slightly different:
+* 3D printers move partially until reaching the edge of M208
+* CNC doesn't execute the move and reports an error

 # speed limits: M350, M92, M203, maxVelocity